 - You need representation in a divorce proceeding or custody dispute.

-- You have an immigration matter that you need to contest or defend in court.
+- You have an immigration matter to contest or defend in court.

 While all attorneys in the U.S. are lawyers because they have completed the requirements to earn that title, not all lawyers are attorneys because some of them do not practice law in court.
-The key distinction between lawyers and attorneys is how they use their degrees.
-Many legal professionals who have obtained the requisite education prefer the word “attorney” as it denotes an additional level of services that they provide their clients.
+The key difference between lawyers and attorneys is how they use their degrees.
+Many legal professionals who have obtained the requisite education prefer the word “attorney” as it denotes an additional level of services that they provide their clients as litigators.

-Terms for Similar Legal Professionals Other Than Lawyer vs. Attorney
+Terms to Describe Legal Professionals Other Than Attorney vs. Lawyer

 Attorney and lawyer aren't the only terms for a legal professional who has obtained a law degree and serves clients either inside or outside the courtroom.